vfmd/vfmd-spec/spec/for_implementers.md

     then the block-element that starts at the _block-element start line_ is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

+ 5. If none of the above conditions apply, and if the first _non-space_ character in the _block-element start line_ is a `>` character, then the block-element is of type **blockquote**.
+The _block-element end line_ is the next subsequent line in the _input line sequence_ that is a _blank line_ and is immediately succeeded by a succeeding line that satisfies one of the following conditions:

+     1. The succeeding line is a _blank line_ (or)
+     2. The succeeding line begins with four or more consecutive _space_ characters (or)
+     3. The first _non-space_ character in the succeeding line is not a `>` character

+    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

 Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_.
 Each _block-element line